 By anticipating demand, companies can now predict product demand, and thereby plan and align their operations well in advance which ensures that they stay ahead of their competitors in terms of delivery service.

-Thus data-driven logistics make sure that it helps in enhancing the future of logistics wherein companies will adopt Big Data algorithms, data visualization techniques, and smarter analytics to boost process efficiency and service quality by shortening the delivery times.
+Thus data-driven logistics make sure that it helps in enhancing the future of logistics wherein companies will adopt Big Data algorithms, data visualisation techniques, and smarter analytics to boost process efficiency and service quality by shortening the delivery times.

 More and more companies are investing in automation that helps increase efficiency while reducing costs.
 Adopting automation helps in ensuring that the company will be immune to the challenges resulting from labor shortages.